-Overall sector positioning has not changed and we maintain our overweight to credit beta, which proved beneficial given the recent rally.
-Elsewhere, we remain underweight in utilities, consumers, and industrials, while we have generally been reducing our credit risk given recent credit spread tightening.
-The continued resilience in the macroeconomic environment coupled with low recession risk has led to greater than expected credit spread compression, with the sterling corporate index moving tighter by 20bps to finish the quarter at 114.
-As a result, we have been moving up the capital structure in financials by rotating from Tier 2 into senior paper within our favoured issuers.
+Overall sector positioning has not changed.
+We remain underweight in utilities, consumers, and industrials.
+Recently, we have made small moves to reduce credit beta given credit spread tightening.
+The continued resilience in the macroeconomic environment, coupled with low recession risk, has led to greater than expected credit spread compression with the sterling corporate index moving tighter by 20bps to finish the quarter at 114.

+As a result, we have been moving up the capital structure in financials by rotating from tier 2 into senior paper within favoured issuers.